jhoblitt/puppet-selenium/README.md

 At the time work on this module was started, there were no other Selenium Server modules published on the Puppet Forge.
-A number of existing modules were identified on github but none of them fit the authors needs of:
+A number of existing modules were identified on github but none of them fit the author's needs of:

-* Allowing the external setup of things like `Xvfb`, `java`, etc.
+ * Allowing the external setup of things like `Xvfb`, `java`, etc. and to allow the composition of site specific profiles/roles.
  * Supporting a mixed environment of Scientific, Centos, and RedHat Linux (basically `$::osfamily == 'RedHat'`
  * Enough `rspec-puppet` coverage to prevent regressions

 The later is the most important issue.
 Attempting to add additional `$::operatingsystem/$::osfamily` support to a puppet module without